This gluten free pumpkin bread is THE BEST! It's super moist from the maple syrup, with the perfect amount of sweetness and spices.

 - Raw pepitas.
 This is an optional ingredient to garnish the top of the pumpkin bread.

-- In a bowl, mix together gluten-free 1-to-1 flour, salt, baking soda, baking powder, cinnamon, ginger, nutmeg, and cloves.
+Step 1: In a bowl, mix gluten-free 1-to-1 flour, salt, baking soda, baking powder, cinnamon, ginger, nutmeg, and cloves.
 Set aside.

-Here are my top tips to making the best pumpkin bread:
+Here are my top tips for making the best gluten-free pumpkin bread:

 This recipe is naturally dairy-free!
-The moisture comes from the egg, maple syrup, and canned pumpkin.
+The moisture comes from the egg, maple syrup, and canned pumpkin, and not milk.

 That's right.
 There are no adaptations you need to make to make gluten-free dairy-free pumpkin bread!

-If you're not finishing the entire pumpkin loaf in a sitting, you can keep it in an airtight container for 3 to 4 days at room temperature.
-Adding a piece of parchment paper, plastic wrap, or aluminum foil on the sliced surface will help prevent it from drying out.
+Storing: You can keep leftovers in an airtight container for up to 3 days at room temperature.
+Adding a piece of parchment paper, plastic wrap, or aluminum foil to the sliced surface will help prevent it from drying out.

-You can keep it in the freezer for up to 3 months.
-Either thaw them on the counter or heat them up in the microwave for 10-20 seconds before eating!
+Freezing: Slice the bread, wrap each piece with plastic or aluminum foil, and put them in a freezer bag to keep it in the freezer for up to 3 months.
+Either thaw them on the counter or heat them in the microwave for 10-20 seconds before eating!

 Frequently Asked Questions